sqlxpert/backup-events-aws/README.md

    - StackSet name
    - StackSet description

-   Then, set the other paramaters as indicated in Step 4 of the [quick-start](#quick-start).
+   For other essential parameters, see Step 4 of the [quick-start](#quick-start).

-4. Deploy to your resource account(s) and backup account, in your main/resource region(s) (including the alternate for your backup region) and your backup region.
+4. Deploy to your main/resource account(s) and your backup account, in your main/resource region(s) and your backup region.

 ### Installation with Terraform